umdenes100/ENES100ArduinoLibrary/README.md

 Returns: `true` on success, `false` on failure.
 Updates the OSV's location information.

-`void mission(type, value)`
+`void mission(value)`
-Sends value for a base objective.
+Sends value for a mission objective.

 `void print(message)`
 Sends a message to be displayed on the Vision System.
-Accepts a String, integer, or double as an argument.

 `void println(message)`
 Sends a message to be displayed on the Vision System followed by a new line character.
-Accepts a String, integer, or double as an argument.

 ## Competition Procedures